derrandz/transcrypto-api/README.md

 - [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)

 ### What is currently missing?
 (What was supposed to be in here)
+    - [ ] Make use "context" for better context sharing
     - [ ] Proper responses HTTP Codes
     - [ ] e2e test for the service
     - [ ] integration tests for the processor and http layer of the service
     - [ ] Application level logging (log what method was called and how much time it took, could use open tracing for this)
     - [ ] Metrics (could use prometheus)
     - [ ] Proper error handling for a few functions here and there
+    - [ ] Build in a docker image for accurate target environment target

 ### How to quickly test that this is working properly